raganwald/raganwald.github.com/_posts/2016-11-30-anamorphisms-in-javascript.md

 const factorial = (n) => product(oneTo(n));
 ```

-The two problems we have with `.reduce` are that first, it takes multiple arguments, and second, it is a method on arrays.
+The two problems we have with `.reduce` are that first, it takes multiple arguments, and second, it is a method on arrays and not on everything iterable.
 But it's a useful pattern, and we can reproduce it by hand.
 Here we create a `foldWith` function that takes a folding function and a seed value, and gives us back a fold function.
 We use that to make our own `product` fold:

 ```javascript
 function foldWithFnAndSeed(fn, seed) {